-There is something within it that feels and scrutinizes – suffers, desires and rejoices, loves, trusts and hates – believes, doubts draws close and turns away.
+There is something within it that feels and scrutinizes – suffers, desires and rejoices, loves, trusts and hates – believes, doubts, draws close and turns away.
 That speck embraces in thought everything: the stars and oceans, mountains and abysses.
 And what is the substance of its soul if not the universe, though dimensionless?
 Here is the contradiction in the human being, rose from the dust, which God has made his dwelling.

-The Child is not an isolated monad, but rather an integral part of the infinite space, which God is its soul.
-Being part of infinity stresses the littleness of the individual human being.
-Who is the person in the context of infinite cosmos?
-On the other hand, it also establishes the human being's greatness, as he or she is part of such a grandiose reality.
-Smaller than a bacteria and embraces in his mind the entire cosmos.
+The child is not an isolated monad, but rather an integral part of infinite space, of which God is the soul.
+The realization that one is part of infinity reinforces the smallness of each individual human being.
+Who is the person in the context of the infinite cosmos?
+On the other hand, this realization also establishes the human being's greatness, because he is part of such a grandiose reality.
+Each person is smaller than a bacteria and yet embraces in her mind the entire cosmos.